AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various modules including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making by providing a comprehensive and integrated solution for modern businesses, simplifying complex processes and supporting growth.
+W3 Suite is a multi-tenant enterprise platform that centralizes and optimizes business operations across various modules, including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making by providing a comprehensive and integrated solution for modern businesses.

 # User Preferences
 - Preferred communication style: Simple, everyday language